vllm-project/vllm/docs/source/grammars/grammars.rst

 For a simple JSON grammar, on the authors mid-end laptop using codeLlama-7b's vocabulary, generation occurred at ~10 validated logit sets per second.
 However performance was improved dramatically from the baseline with a few tweaks to ~400/s.
 These tweaks include

-- Optimizing the grammar increased performance by ~10x
+- Optimizing the grammar
-- Constraining legal characters increased performance by ~4x
+- Constraining legal characters

 **Design your EBNF grammar with minimal regexp**

 Regexp processing is the most expensive task for GrammarLogitsProcessor.
 When designing your EBNF, it's better to keep your regexp short and simple if at all possible.

-Breaking down the following expressions ESCAPE_STRING into an expression with many faster-terminating regex resulted in an ~10x speedup:
+Breaking down the following expressions ESCAPE_STRING into an expression with many faster-terminating regex resulted in a dramatic speedup:

 .. code-block::